preactjs/preact-www/content/en/guide/v10/signals.md

 // Logs: "Hello John"
 ```

-When using effects tracking signals within a component, use the hook variant: `useSignalEffect(fn)`.
+When responding to signal changes within a component, use the hook variant: `useSignalEffect(fn)`.

 ### batch(fn)